 Dams and Their Puppies:

-- Dams will stimulate the genitals and anus of the newborn puppies to stimulate their need to eliminate waste.
-She will then discard of the waste.
+- Dams will stimulate the genitals and anus of the newborn puppies to stimulate their need to eliminate waste

 - She will feed them every two to three hours